Norway - Country Commercial Guide

 A wide range of service providers are present in Norway and throughout Europe and are set up to help vendors and marketplaces with all aspect of their e-commerce business in Norway.

 From a logistical point of view, e-commerce often becomes a question of volume and scale.
-Depending on the product, individual parcels sent from the United States may not be able to compete in Europe because of prohibitive shipping costs and shipping time.
+Depending on the product, individual parcels sent from the United States may experience prohibitive shipping costs and shipping time.
 This is true especially for low value parcels.
-Several service providers in Europe, most notably in The Netherlands, specialize in hosting shipping-, handling-, and fulfillment services for small, non-EU companies.
-However, there is typically a fixed cost associated with this type of service, and U.S. vendors should not expect to be profitable from the first parcel.
+Several service providers in Europe specialize in hosting shipping, handling-, and fulfillment services for small, non-EU companies.

-U.S. companies with an online presence offering/selling goods and services to Norway, must comply with the European General Data Protection Regulation (GDPR).
-This EU data privacy law went into effect May 25, 2018.
-The GDPR, which replaced the Data Protection Directive 1995/46, is a comprehensive privacy legislation that applies across sectors and to companies of all sizes.
-Personal data as defined by the GDPR as any information that relates to an identified or identifiable living individual (a “data subject”) such as a name, e-mail address, tax ID number, or online identifier.
+The General Data Protection Regulation (GDPR), which governs how personal data of individuals in the European Union, or European Economic Area - EEA (which Norway is a member of) may be processed, went into effect on May 25, 2018.
+The GDPR, which replaces the Data Protection Directive 1995/46, is a comprehensive privacy legislation that applies across sectors and to companies of all sizes.
+Personal data is defined by the GDPR as any information that relates to an identified or identifiable living individual (a “data subject”) such as a name, e-mail address, tax ID number, or online identifier.
 Processing of data as defined by the Regulation includes actions such as collecting, recording, storing, or transferring data.

-A company that is not established in the European Union may need to comply with the Regulation when processing personal data of residents of the European Union, European Economic Area residents (i.e., Norway, Lichtenstein, and Iceland), and Switzerland, if the company offers goods or services to data subjects in the European Union; or if the company is monitoring data subjects’ behavior, which is taking place within the European Union.
+A company that is not established in the European Union may need to comply with the Regulation when processing personal data of residents of the European Union, EEA residents, and Switzerland, if the company offers goods or services to data subjects in the European Union/EEA; or if the company is monitoring data subjects’ behavior, which is taking place within the European Union.
 The European data protection authorities published Guidelines 3/2018 on the territorial scope of the GDPR (see Article 3), to help companies determine whether they fall within the GDPR’s territorial scope.
-For example, the mere accessibility of a company’s website in the European Union is insufficient to subject a company to the GDPR, but other evidence of the intent to offer goods or services (such as advertising) to data subjects in the European Union might mean that the Regulation is applicable.
+For example, the mere accessibility of a company’s website in the European Union/EEA is insufficient to subject a company to the GDPR, but other evidence of the intent to offer goods or services (such as advertising) to data subjects in the European Union/EEA might mean that the Regulation is applicable.

 The European Data Protection Board released official guidelines to help companies with their compliance process.

-The GDPR not only provides for the free flow of personal data within the EU/EEA but also for its protection when it leaves the region’s borders.
-The Regulation sets out obligations on data controllers (those in charge of deciding what personal data is collected and how or why it is processed), on data processors (those who act on behalf of the controller) and gives rights to data subjects (as mentioned, the individuals to whom the data relates).
-These rules were designed to provide a high level of privacy protection for personal data and were complemented by measures to ensure that the protection is maintained when data leaves the region, and whether it is transferred to controllers, processors, or to third parties (e.g., subcontractors).
-In addition, restrictions on transfers of personal data outside of the European Union specify that such data could only be exported if “adequate protection” is provided.
+The GDPR not only provides for the free flow of personal data within the European Union/EEA but also for its protection when it leaves the region’s borders.
+The Regulation sets out obligations on data controllers (those in charge of deciding what personal data is collected and how or why it is processed) and on data processors (those who act on behalf of the controller) and gives rights to data subjects (as mentioned, the individuals to whom the data relates).
+These rules were designed to provide a high level of privacy protection for personal data and were complemented by measures to ensure that the protection is maintained when data leaves the region, and whether it is transferred to controllers, processors, or third parties (e.g., subcontractors).
+In addition, restrictions on transfers of personal data outside of the European Union specify that such data can only be exported if “adequate protection” is provided.

 Cybersecurity